cloudnative-pg/cloudnative-pg/docs/src/controller.md

 will support tablespaces.

-The two data stores need to be coherent from the PostgreSQL point of view, as they're used at the same time.
-If you delete the PVC corresponding to the WAL storage of an instance, the PVC where `PGDATA` is stored will not be useful anymore.
+The two data stores need to be coherent from the PostgreSQL point of view, as they're used simultaneously.
+If you delete the PVC corresponding to the WAL storage of an instance, the PVC where `PGDATA` is stored will not be usable anymore.

 This behavior is specific to PostgreSQL and is not implemented in the `StatefulSet` controller - the latter not being application specific.